LeeMorinUCF/Hidden_Comp_Risks/README.md

 #### Four-ponit violations (speeding 31-45 over or 9 other violations)

-Four demerit points can be awarded for any of 10 individual offences or for a one- or two-point speeding violation, combined with a three- or four-point violation for an offence other than speeding, or, finally, for any two non-speeding offences worth two points each.
+Four demerit points can be awarded for any of 10 individual offences or for a one- or two-point speeding violation, combined with a three- or two-point violation for an offence other than speeding, or, finally, for any two non-speeding offences worth two points each.

 ```R
 Coefficients: